oceanzhang88/Vulkan-Rasterizer-Apple-Silicon/README.md

 Modern Vulkan Graphics API is important in many ways.
 This project uses Vulkan to build a rasterization pipeline on Apple Silicon M1/2 chip.

-Rasterizer incudes: projective camera, shader loading and parsing, Vulkan pipeline components: Device, Swap Chain, Command Buffer, Descriptor, Push Constant, loading obj models, multi-point Lighting, alpha blending and more.
+Rasterizer incudes: projective camera, shader loading and parsing, texture, Vulkan pipeline components: Device, Swap Chain, Command Buffer, Descriptor, Push Constant, loading obj models, multi-point Lighting, alpha blending and more.
 Meanwhile, you can move the camera around using keyboard keys.

 ***NOTE:*** Lighting pipeline architecture choice (Forward/Deferred/Tile-based Forward/Tile-based Deferred) is how we orchestrate Vulkan API not a built-in part of Vulkan or any other Graphics APIs.